Research institute: Scientific research in the 20th century United States

 Research institutes came to emerge at the beginning of the twentieth century.
-In 1900, at least in Europe and the United States, the scientific profession had only evolved so far as to include the theoretical implications of science and not its application.
-Research scientists had yet to establish a leadership in expertise.
-Outside scientific circles it was generally assumed that a person in an occupation related to the sciences carried out work which was necessarily "scientific" and that the skill of the scientist did not hold any more merit than the skill of a labourer.
-A philosophical position on science was not thought by all researchers to be intellectually superior to applied methods.
-However any research on scientific application was limited by comparison.
+In 1900, at least in Europe and the United States, the scientific profession had evolved only so far as to include the theoretical implications of science and not its application.
+Research scientists had yet to establish leadership in expertise.
+Outside scientific circles, it was generally assumed that a person in an occupation related to the sciences carried out work that was necessarily "scientific" and that the skill of the scientist did not hold any more merit than the skill of a labourer.
+A philosophical position on science was not considered by all researchers to be intellectually superior to applied methods.
+However, any research on scientific application was limited by comparison.
 A loose definition attributed all naturally occurring phenomena to "science".
 The growth of scientific study stimulated a desire to reinvigorate the scientific discipline by robust research in order to extract "pure" science from such broad categorisation.

 1900–1939

 This began with research conducted autonomously away from public utility and governmental supervision.
 Enclaves for industrial investigations became established.
-These included the Rockefeller Institute, Carnegie Institution of Washington and the Institute for Advanced Study.
+These included the Rockefeller Institute, Carnegie Institution of Washington, and the Institute for Advanced Study.
 Research was advanced in both theory and application.
 This was aided by substantial private donation.

 1940 onward

 As of 2006, there were over 14,000 research centres in the United States.

-The expansion of universities into the faculty of research fed into these developments as mass education produced mass scientific communities.
-A growing public consciousness of scientific research brought public perception to the fore in driving specific research developments.
-After the Second World War and the atom bomb specific research threads were followed: environmental pollution and national defence.
+The growth of university research departments created massive scientific communities through mass education.
+After WWII and the atomic bomb, public awareness shifted scientific focus toward two main areas: national defense and environmental pollution.